zero-one-group/geni/docs/cookbook/part_2_selecting_rows_and_columns.md

 ; only showing top 20 rows
 ```

-We can arbitrarily compose `g/limit`:
+As before, we can arbitrarily compose `g/limit`:

 ```clojure
 (-> complaints